calebmersha/calebmersha/README.md

 ## Hi there 👋

+## 🚀 Featured Projects

+My infrastructure, networking, monitoring, automation and software engineering projects will be added here as the portfolio develops.

 <!--
 **calebmersha/calebmersha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.